ljacquin/wiser_genomic_prediction_rice/README.md

 ### 🎯 Objective

 This repository contains R scripts designed for reproducible data analysis and results, aligned with the FAIR principles.
-The scripts perform data reformatting and phenotypic estimation using WISER, LS-means, and BLUPs.
-The BLUPs specifically integrate principal coordinates of genotypes, derived from genomic data, as fixed effects to account for population structure.
+The scripts perform data reformatting and phenotypic estimation using WISER, LS-means, and BLUP.
+The BLUP specifically integrate principal coordinates of genotypes, derived from genomic data, as fixed effects to account for population structure.

 ### 💻 Instructions